我真的会谢

 I'm genuinely done / I can't even

 Literally 'I will genuinely thank you,' but used with dripping sarcasm to mean the opposite — something like 'I'm absolutely done,' 'I can't even,' or 'thanks, I hate it.'
 When life hands you an absurd, infuriating, or deeply exhausting situation, you don't rage; you just sigh and say this.
-It captures the Gen-Z art of responding to chaos with resigned, self-deprecating humor rather than genuine outrage.
+Emerging around 2024, it captures the Gen-Z art of responding to chaos with resigned, self-deprecating humor rather than genuine outrage.

 Cultural Context